 Engaged Arts and Humanities Graduate Student Scholars

 3rd Annual Creative District Leadership Convening was October 24, 2019

-CU Boulder faculty, staff and students, please consider participating in the 3rd annual Creative District Leadership Convening, in the UMC Aspen Rooms, October 24, 2019.
-Contact Lisa Schwartz with your interest in attending or participating.
-Last October the office and the Colorado Creative Industries co-hosted an on-campus gathering of more than 30 creative district leaders from 20 Colorado Creative Districts tother with CU Boulder faculty, staff and students (see agenda, attendee list and bios).
+CU Boulder faculty, staff and students, participated in the 3rd annual Creative District Leadership Convening, in the UMC Aspen Rooms, on October 24, 2019.
+Once again, the office and the Colorado Creative Industries co-hosted an on-campus gathering of more than 30 creative district leaders from 23 Colorado Creative Districts tother with CU Boulder faculty, staff and students (see agenda, attendee list and bios).
 Participants engaged with CU Boulder's Playback Theatre Ensemle and the Laboratory of Playful Computation, heard from Professor Patty Limerick, Center for the American West, and listened to CU Boulder lightning talks that highlighted partnerships among creative districts and CU.
 The also visited the CU Art Musuem, CU Natural History Museum and Los Seis de Boulder Memorial.
 Read about how lightning talks sparked creative connections among CU Boulder participants and creative district leaders from the 2018 convening.

 Inclusiveness and Equity Series

 The office and Boulder County Arts Alliance copresent the Inclusiveness and Equity Series that includes workshops and presentations with topics such as indigenous healing, climate change and the arts, cultural appropriation and appreciation and "white accomplices".
 Please contact Lisa Schwartz with your ideas or interest in the series.

 We support CU Boulder faculty, staff and student partners in extending the reach of their engaged scholarship, teaching and creative work across Colorado and beyond.